Recognizing a Dental Emergency

 Tory Hill Dental can assist with emergency dental care

 The team at Tory Hill Dental will always help patients get the next available appointment if there is a dental emergency.
-Further, Dr. Miedema is skilled in both cosmetic dentistry and restorative dentistry, and can help fix any dental problem that you can think of.
+Further, Dr. Fenn is skilled in both cosmetic dentistry and restorative dentistry and can help fix any dental problem that you can think of.
 If you have experienced a dental emergency, be sure to contact the Buxton, Maine office at (207) 929-6626 during business hours to set up an appointment.
 Outside of business hours, our receptionist will help refer you to an emergency dental care line.